vladvinnikov/spree-product-news/README.markdown

-= Spree Simple Blog
+= Spree Product News

-Adds a simple news to Spree which works much like Toto (http://github.com/cloudhead/toto/), reading text files in /content/articles.
+Adds a simple news to Spree, reading text files in /content/article.
 Content files consist of yaml metadata followed by Markdown content.

-By extending FileModel, other types of content can be managed in the same way way.
+There is a way to specify a product for the news item, which will be rendered next to the article.

+Archives and xml feed included.
+Very basic layout.